mandyhoami-lab/homework./README.md

 # The development environment

-- *Hardware: phone
+- Hardware: phone
-- *Keyboard phone keyboard
+- Keyboard phone keyboard
-- **IDE: Google Colab, viewed through a phone
+- Google Colab, viewed through a phone
-- **Emotional state is deteriorating (see commit history / cell comments)
+- ignore.. a lot of the commit history / cell comments

 # What is in here